Allegorical and Narrative Paintings

 These images were inspired by travels near and far.

 Through allegorical images I have reimagined Pinocchio as a boy who experiments with drugs, becomes addicted to heroin, and the devastation it causes on his life.

 These paintings represent a transitional time that encompasses many feelings including sadness, anguish, discovery and hope.

 The process of creating mono prints is freeing and spontaneous allowing me to focus on the beauty of the gesture, color and emotion of my images.

-In "Vignettes" I painted on a non-absorbent surface of synthetic paper to create brief, evocative episodes.
-The paintings are fluid expressionist commentaries on loneliness and the complexity of human relationships.
+These brief, evocative images are fluid expressionist commentaries on loneliness and the complexity of human relationships.

-Chinese Zodiac represent the twelve animals of the zodiac cycle.
-In the spirit of traditional Chinese art which often incorporates calligraphy with visual art, I have incorporated a written personality trait as well as the numeric place in the zodiac cycle.
+In the spirit of traditional Chinese art I have incorporated a written personality trait as well as the numeric place of each animal in the zodiac cycle.

 I began these large scale oil paintings following a trip to Beijing in November 2009.
-This crowded, vibrant city, steeped in tradition is rapidly changing into a modern society.
-The work attempts to capture the spirit of the people as China transforms.
+The work attempts to capture the culture and spirit of the people as China transforms.

 "Zero Gravity," figures floating in water or space, express ideas about the power of the human form.